Reincarnation Case of Napoleon Bonaparte | Jack Welch: Born Leaders in Two Lifetimes

 Article by: Walter Semkiw, MD & Judith Shipstad

-I had proposed the reincarnation match between Napoleon and Jack Welch, which was confirmed by Ahtun Re and included this case in my book Origin of the Soul and the Purpose of Reincarnation, which was first published in 2008.
+I proposed the reincarnation match between Napoleon and Jack Welch in 2004, which was confirmed by the spirit being Ahtun Re, who is channelled through trance medium Kevin Ryerson.
+I have worked with Kevin and Ahtun Re since 2001 and Ahtun Re has demonstrated the ability to make past life identificartions with a high degree of accuracy.
+This cases is included in my book Origin of the Soul and the Purpose of Reincarnation.

 A supporter of ReincarnatoinResearch.com, Judith Shipstad, expressed particular interest in the Napoleon | Welch case, which upon further investigation stems from a past lifetime that she had with Napoleon, in which he served as an administrator for him.
 Judith, upon my request, wrote a brief analysis comparing Napoleon and Jack Welch.
 This narrative is provided below: